mbn-ms-dk/gitops/README.md

 This guide will help you to use FluxCD AKS Extension to deploy your application to AKS cluster.

+The deployed application is [AKS Store Demo](https://github.com/Azure-Samples/aks-store-demo)

+To start from the beginning, clone or fork this repo, then delete all files except README.md and manifests folder.
+Then follow the steps below.

 ## Prerequisites

 - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)